MugenMicko/voron/V0/NozzleWiper/README.md

 Cut down the brush head so that it matches the internal width of the brush holder.
 It's soft plastic so can be cut with a craft knife or a pair of angle cutters.

 Cut the PTFE tube into 3 lots of 16mm and 1 lot of 7mm.
-These will act as the hinges
+These will act as the hinges.

 ### Step 3 - Fit Servo to Mount

 ![servo](images/servomounting.jpg)

 Push the cable connector through the slot provided in the servo mount as this will run on the inside of the extrusion.
 Fit the servo into the mount and fix in place with 2 M3x8mm screws.
 You may need to fettle the plastic around the hole for the top of the servo for it to fit.
-Note the correct orientation of the servo
+Note the correct orientation of the servo.

 ### Step 4 - Servo Section Assembly